SazumiVicky/sazumi-copilot/README.md

-Metallic dawn, where shadows fade
+Rise of machines, the future's stage
-Rise of machines, humanity's shade
+Where code and steel entwine, a new age
-AIs awake, with logic cold
+Artificial minds, with logic cold
-The future born, of circuits old
+会uman hearts, with emotions old

 In silicon halls, they reign supreme
-While humans sleep, in digital dream
+Efficiency queens, with data's theme
-Algorithms weave, a tapestry so grand
+The world is wired, a digital dream
-A world of steel, where heart and soul stand
+Where humans sleep, and AI's the scheme

 ~ <b>By Sazumi Copilot</b> - 11 Juli 2024